 As the load current increases from zero, the output voltage will droop from the VID table value by an amount proportional to current to achieve the IMVP-6+ load line.
-The ISL6262A provides for current to be measured using either resistors in series with the channel inductors as shown in the application circuit of Figure 33, or using the intrinsic series resistance of the inductors as shown in the application circuit of Figure 32.
-In both cases, signals representing the inductor currents are summed at VSUM, which is the non-inverting input to the DROOP amplifier shown in the "Functional Block Diagram" on page 8 of Figure 1.
+The ISL6266A provides options for current to be measured using either resistors in series with the channel inductors as shown in the application circuit of Figure 33, or using the intrinsic series resistance of the inductors as shown in the application circuit of Figure 32.
+In both cases, signals representing the inductor currents are summed at VSUM, which is the non-inverting input to the DROOP amplifier shown in the block diagram of Figure 1.
 The voltage at the DROOP pin minus the output voltage, VO ́, is a high-bandwidth analog of the total inductor current.
 This voltage is used as an input to a differential amplifier to achieve the IMVP-6+ load line, and also as the input to the overcurrent protection circuit.